 Diversifying talent "Inclusion is about making everyone feel like they belong," says Microsoft's Coleman.
 This ambition became more challenging with employees working remotely during the pandemic, but Pathfinding HR organizations were inspired to focus on inclusion to enable diversity and build that sense of belonging.
 "We have been finding incredible talent that we may not have seen before, because we had a fixed mindset about what our candidate base was," Coleman says.
 "Looking for talent outside of our geographic hubs or traditional recruiting sources helps us find talent with diverse ideas and backgrounds."
 Linda Aiello, Salesforce's EVP, Employee Success Business Partner, has had a similar experience.
 "We no longer need to hire for location.
 We have the opportunity now to tap into markets that we wouldn't have otherwise touched and really change the face of who and how we hire."
-Nearly 3 in 4 CEOs (73 percent) confirm that the ability for people to work remotely has widened their potential talent pool and led to positive results.
+Nearly 3 in 4 CEOs6 (73 percent) confirm that the ability for people to work remotely has widened their potential talent pool and led to positive results.
 If there are any upsides to the new reality, then this is certainly an exciting one.
 Previously inaccessible talent - due to location, experience or background - is now more accessible.
 The opportunity for organizations to reach a new level of innovation because of more diversity is immense.
-Changing hearts and minds

-HR Pathfinders recognize that significant change occurs only if every employee, manager and leader acknowledge their own biases and adapts their behavior in response.
+Changing hearts and minds HR Pathfinders recognize that significant change occurs only if every employee, manager and leader acknowledge their own biases and adapts their behavior in response.
 We are seeing organizations that are actively reassessing key leadership capabilities to encourage greater diversity of thought and experience.
 Mike Theilmann, CHRO, points to Albertsons Companies' Leading with Inclusion program, through which leaders study recent analyses of national race relations as a framework for discussions about IDE and bias.
 "It is one of the most heartfelt experiences I've been through in corporate America," he says.
 More than 8,000 leaders have now gone through the program, and it's having a profound impact and, in a sense, rejuvenated the organization.
 "We can't tell people how to think and act and what their principles are.
 We can just open their minds and hearts and souls to different ways of thinking."
-Many CEOs and CHROs alike agree that they have personal responsibility to be a leader for change on societal issues and need to uphold their stated organizational purpose and values to retain and attract employees.

-&lt;sup>6 2020 CEO Outlook: COVID-19 Special Edition, KPMG International. &lt;sup>7 2020 CEO Outlook, KPMG International.
+Many CEOs and CHROs alike agree that they have personal responsibility to be a leader for change on societal issues and need to uphold their stated organizational purpose and values to retain and attract employees.7 The pandemic highlighted the criticality of humanity in the workplace."
+Amy Coleman, Vice President of HR and Corporate Functions at Microsoft Heart and soul matter and in their absence can hold an organization back, regardless of how strong its capabilities are."
+Dean Tong, Head of Group Human Resources at United Overseas Bank Limited 6 2020 CEO Outlook: COVID-19 Special Edition, KPMG International.
+7 2020 CEO Outlook, KPMG International.